ethersphere/swarm-guide/contents/introduction.rst

 Special thanks
 ------------------

-* Felix Lange, Alex Leverington for inventing and implementing devp2p/rlpx;
+* Felix Lange, Alex Leverington for inventing and implementing devp2p/rlpx
-* Jeffrey Wilcke and the go team for continued support, testing and direction;
+* Jeffrey Wilcke, Peter Szilagyi and the entire ethereum foundation go team for continued support, testing and direction
-* Gavin Wood and Vitalik Buterin for the vision;
+* Gavin Wood and Vitalik Buterin for the holy trinity vision of web3
-* Nick Johnson @Arachnid for ENS and ENS Swarm integration
+* Nick Johnson for ENS and ENS Swarm integration
 * Alex Van der Sande, Fabian Vogelsteller, Bas van Kervel, Victor Maia, Everton Fraga and the Mist team
+* Elad Verbin for his continued technical involvement as an advisor and ideator
+* Nick Savers for his unrelenting support and meticulous reviews of our papers
-* Elad Verbin, Nick Savers, Alexei Akhunov, Alex Beregszaszi, Daniel Varga, Juan Benet, Carl Youngblood for inspiring discussions and ideas
+* Gregor Zavcer, Alexei Akhunov, Alex Beregszaszi, Daniel Varga, Julien Boutloup for inspiring discussions and ideas
+* Juan Benet and the IPFS team for continued inspiration
+* Carl Youngblood, Shane Howley, Paul De Cam, Doug Leonard and the mainframe team for their contribution to PSS and MRU
+* Sourabh Niyogi and the entire Wolk team for the inspiring collaboration on databases
-* Ralph Pilcher for implementing the swap swear and swindle contract suite in solidity/truffle
+* Ralph Pilcher for implementing the swap swear and swindle contract suite in solidity/truffle and Oren Sokolowsky for the initial version
+* Javier Peletier from Epiclabs (ethergit) for his contribution to MRUs
-* Jarrad Hope and Carl Bennet for their support
+* Jarrad Hope and Carl Bennet (Status) for their support
 * Participants of the orange lounge research group and the Swarm orange summits
-* Roman Mandeleil and Anton Nashatyrev for the java implementation
+* Roman Mandeleil and Anton Nashatyrev for an early java implementation of swarm
 * Igor Sharudin, Dean Vaessen for example dapps
 * Community contributors for feedback and testing
+* Daniel Kalman, Benjamin Kampmann, Daniel Lengyel, Anand Jaisingh for contributing to the swarm websites
+* Felipe Santana, Paolo Perez and Paratii team for filming at the 2017 swarm summit and making the summit website

 Community
 -------------------